-Across Canada there are over 600,000 cases of reported sexual violence, sadly our workplaces and organizations are the spaces where this violence and harassment often happens.
-Regularly the perpetrators of harassment and sexual violence are people we know, in fact over 87% of the time.
+Across Canada there are over 600,000 cases of reported sexual violence, sadly our workplaces and organizations are the spaces where this violence and harassment often happens and is often ignored.

 The Dandelion Initiative's Safer Bars and Safer Spaces program was created by knowledgeable hospitality industry professionals and survivors.
-This training is intended as a 101 for spaces, organizations and businesses to learn how to prevent and respond to sexual harassment and violence in the workplace and outside of it while building an anti-harassment and sexual violence policy.
+This training is intended as a 101 for spaces, organizations and businesses to learn how to prevent and respond to sexual harassment and violence in the workplace.

-We provide each participants with a manual and survivor supports.
-Operators will be provided with policy recommendations and listing on our safer spaces registry.
+We provide each participants with a manual and a unique, engaging and safe environment to learn.
+Operators will be provided with policy recommendations and listing on our safer spaces registry for FREE.

 We work with your schedule

 We train at your space, or provide one for you.
 Sessions are 3.5 hours in length.